rw-dalai/javascript-introduction/55_Client-Server-Exercises.md

 * **Q6.** How to fix it? (dev-only solution)?
 * **Q7.** Why does `Allow-Origin: *` work for class demos but not for production?
 * **Q8.** Why does `curl` ignore CORS but browsers don’t?

-## HTTP & Testing

-* **E1.** What happens if you access a server that is not running?
-  *  What error do you expect from curl and from the browser?

-* **E2.** What happens if you access a server that is running but the path does not exist (e.g. `/api/unknown`)?
-  * What error do you expect from curl and from the browser?

 ## Ngrok